MicrosoftDocs/winrt-api/windows.applicationmodel.contacts/contactjobinfo_companyaddress.md

 # Windows.ApplicationModel.Contacts.ContactJobInfo.CompanyAddress

 ## -description
-Gets and sets the company address of the job info for a contact.
+Gets or sets the company address of the job info for a contact.
 The maximum string length for the company address is 1024 characters.

 ## -property-value
 The company address of the job info for a contact.
+The maximum string length for the company address is 1024 characters.

 ## -remarks